The Packing Slip: a Valuable Document or Mass Waste Product?

 As the holidays are quickly approaching, many retailers are already mobilizing their pack and ship assembly lines.
 One item that is always included in that fresh new box waiting on your doorstep or in your office is the packing slip.

-Sometimes it is nice to get an overview of what you ordered; perhaps you need to verify multiple supplies.
-However, this little piece of paper is likely going straight in the recycle bin, never even given a half glance.
+Sometimes, it is nice to get an overview of what you ordered; perhaps you need to verify multiple supplies.
+However, this little piece of paper is likely going straight into the recycle bin, never even given a half glance.

-This begs the question – do we still need to be including packing slips?
+This begs the question: Do we still need to include packing slips?

 We will look at this from various perspectives so you can make an informed decision on how to ship your merchandise this holiday season.